akinyiliz/recipes-app/README.md

 # 🍲 Recipe Hub

-Recipe Hub is a delightful web application built with 🚀 React, Vite, Tailwind CSS, TypeScript, and leverages the [Spoonacular API](https://spoonacular.com/) for fetching recipe data.
+Recipe Hub is a delightful web application that leverages the [Spoonacular API](https://spoonacular.com/) for fetching recipe data.

-It features various functionalities, including viewing popular recipes, vegetarian picks, dessert recipes, searching for desired recipes, selecting cuisines, and viewing detailed information about a specific recipe.
+Explore a variety of mouth-watering dishes and find your next culinary adventure.

 ## 🌟 Features